simolus3/tinano/tinano/README.md

 Roughly sorted by descending priority.
 If you have any suggestions, please go ahead and [open an issue](https://github.com/simolus3/tinano/issues/new).

+- Support the `bool` type.
+- Support a non-default constructor for `@row` classes.
-- Supporting a `DateTime` right from the library, auto-generating code to store it as a timestamp in the database.
+- Support a `DateTime` right from the library, auto-generating code to store it as a timestamp in the database.
 - Auto-updating queries that return a `Stream` emitting new values as the underlying data changes.
 Could be similar to the [Room library](https://developer.android.com/topic/libraries/architecture/room)